Paul Haggis: Career

 Haggis began to work as a writer for television programs, including Dingbat and the Creeps, Richie Rich, Scooby-Doo and Scrappy-Doo, The Love Boat, One Day at a Time, Diff'rent Strokes, and The Facts of Life.
 With The Facts of Life, Haggis also gained his first credit as producer.
 During the 1980s and 1990s, Haggis wrote for television series including thirtysomething, The Tracey Ullman Show, FM, Due South, L.A.
 Law, and EZ Streets.
 He helped to create the television series Walker, Texas Ranger; Family Law; and Due South.
 Haggis served as executive producer of the series Michael Hayes and Family Law.
 In 1999, he signed a first look deal with Columbia TriStar Television.

 He gained recognition in the film industry for his work on the 2004 film Million Dollar Baby, which Allmovie described as a "serious milestone" for the writer/producer, and as "his first high-profile foray into feature film".
 Haggis had read two stories written by Jerry Boyd, a boxing trainer who wrote under the name of F.X.
 Toole.
 Haggis later acquired the rights to the stories, and developed them into the screenplay for Million Dollar Baby.
-Clint Eastwood portrayed the lead character in the film.
-Eastwood also directed the film, and used the screenplay written by Haggis.
+Clint Eastwood directed the film and portrayed the lead character.
 Million Dollar Baby received four Academy Awards including the Academy Award for Best Picture.

 After Million Dollar Baby, Haggis worked on the 2004 film Crash.
 Haggis came up with the story for the film on his own, and then wrote and directed the film, which allowed him greater control over his work.
 Crash was his first experience as director of a major feature film.
 Highly positive upon release, critical reception of Crash has since polarized, although Roger Ebert called it the best film of 2005.

 Crash received Academy Award nominations for Best Picture and Best Director, in addition to four other Academy Award nominations.
 Haggis received two Academy Awards for the film: Best Picture (as its producer), and Best Writing for his work on the screenplay.
-With Million Dollar Baby and then Crash, Haggis became the first individual to have written Best Picture Oscar-winners in two consecutive years.
+With Million Dollar Baby and then Crash, Haggis became the first individual to have written Best Picture Oscar winners in two consecutive years.

-Haggis said that he wrote Crash to "bust liberals", arguing that his fellow liberals were not honest with themselves about the nature of race and racism because they believed that most racial problems had already been resolved in American society.
+Haggis said that he wrote Crash to "bust liberals", arguing that his fellow liberals were not honest with themselves about the nature of race and racism because they believed that most racial problems in American society had already been resolved.

-He has been a member of the Academy of Motion Picture Arts and Sciences in the Writer's Branch since 2005.
+He has been a member of the Academy of Motion Picture Arts and Sciences in the Writers' Branch since 2005.
 This allows him to vote on the Academy Awards.

 In 2008, Haggis founded production company Hwy61 Films with producer Michael Nozik, and signed a deal to produce films for United Artists.
 The company is named after the title track of Bob Dylan's 1965 album Highway 61 Revisited.